DiTuStudio/docsizidev/docs/healer/introduction.md

 # Introduction

-Healer is a React Native template application.
+Healer is a React Native and Flutter template application.

 ## Reference